citizenfx/fivem-docs/content/docs/fxdk/_index.md

 # Projects
 FxDK operates on so called **projects**.
 Project, in a nutshell, is a dedicated folder on your disk where all project files live.
 It is a collection of all assets, scripts, models and other files, treat projects like a complete runnable server.

-Currently, there're two types of assets:
+Currently, there are two types of assets:
  - [Resource](/docs/fxdk/resources/)
  - [Map](/docs/fxdk/world-editor/)